Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai South Free Zone's proximity to Al Maktoum International Airport and Jebel Ali Port makes it particularly well suited to time-sensitive or high-value timber shipments, offering traders fast customs clearance and direct access to multimodal logistics networks.

-The scope of the licence is broad enough to accommodate a wide range of timber product lines, including raw timber, processed lumber, plywood, particleboard, medium-density fibreboard (MDF), cork products, and associated construction materials.
-Traders can operate as importers, wholesalers, or re-export specialists under a single licence.
+The scope of the license is broad enough to accommodate a wide range of timber product lines, including raw timber, processed lumber, plywood, particleboard, medium-density fibreboard (MDF), cork products, and associated construction materials.
+Traders can operate as importers, wholesalers, or re-export specialists under a single license.

 Setup Costs and Steps at Dubai South Business Hub Free Zone